 A single voice model that speaks multiple languages naturally.
 Switch from English to Spanish to French without changing the voice.
 The accent and pronunciation adjust automatically.
 Useful for content creators targeting international audiences.

 Neural voices trained in specific speaking styles.
 Newscast, conversational, cheerful, empathetic, whispering, shouting.
 Same base voice, different delivery.
-American English on FreeTTS has the most style variety, with voices like Jenny (conversational), Aria (professional), and Guy (casual).
+American English on FreeTTS has the most style variety.

 A synthetic copy of a specific person's voice created from audio samples.
 Not the same as standard TTS.
 Voice cloning is personalized and raises serious ethical questions about consent and deepfakes.
 FreeTTS doesn't offer cloning.
 We use pre trained, licensed neural voices instead.